 After Lilly, other Western astrologers contributed to the history of astrology, such as Alan Leo, who was one of the first astrologers to use the Placidus house system of astrology.
 However, the history of astrology did not really change much after that.

-In fact, it became a modernized study of how ancient concepts were observed through modern scientific techniques and experimentation.
-But one thing remained absolutely constant throughout the Western history of astrology – the total separation between astrology and astronomy.
+It became a modernized study of how ancient concepts were observed through modern scientific techniques and experimentation.
+But one thing remained constant throughout the Western history of astrology – the total separation between astrology and astronomy.

 Modern horoscopes were developed by astrologers in the late 19th century in order to revive the popularity of the practice.
 The horoscope was a means of commodifying and simplifying the complexity of astrology into a digestible, and mostly superficial modern format that would appeal to the masses.
 Western astrology then took on a new direction of utilizing astrology’s predictive means to primarily focus on personalized advice and guidance.